dmbarbour/glas/docs/GlasDesign.md

 As a convention, appname-model and appname-exe packages should be separated to simplify extension or composition of applications, model testing, experimentation with compiler parameters, etc..

-*Note:* The Glas command-line tool may privately compile and cache programs for performance, e.g. compile language modules into plugins specific to the command-line tool.
-This should be hidden from normal users of the tool.
+*Note:* The Glas command-line tool may privately compile language modules for internal use, e.g. as plugins.
+However, this should be mostly hidden from the user.

 ### Staged Programming

-Glas supports metaprogramming at two layers.
+Glas supports staged rogramming at two layers.

 First, the module system supports ad-hoc metaprogramming.
 Language modules represent functions.
 By integrating an interpreter function, language modules can support macros or arbitrary staging.

 Second, the Glas program model is amenable to partial evaluation.
-With annotations, a programmer can explicitly represent the intention that certain values are computable at compile-time.
-The compiler can raise a warning or type error in case of problems.
+A programmer can annotate that certain inputs should be computable at compile-time.
+The compiler can raise warnings or errors.

 The first approach is top-down, the second is bottom-up.
 They can help cover each other's weaknesses or limitations.